RamonaPrower/cat.js/README.md

   * used by: everyone
   * summon: LOUD CAPS LOCK IN THE WHOLE MESSAGE
   * info: gets scared by loud noises, silently listens for consolment (it's ok, poor cat, etc)
-  * chance: 5%
+  * chance: 10%
 ### Twitter for discord
 #### Twitter for discord
   * used by: everyone
   * summon: twitter links
-  * info: auto-gets the next image from a twitter embed (i'll update to work exactly like goodboy.py at some point)
+  * info: auto-gets the next image from a twitter embed, and passes it through a webhook, when possible
   * twitter setting needed: true